vnmakarov/mum-hash/README.md

   suitable for different hash table implementations
 * MUM means **MU**ltiply and **M**ix
   * It is a name of the base transformation on which hashing is implemented
-  * Modern processors have a fast logic to do long multiplications
+  * Modern processors have a fast logic to do long number multiplications
   * It is very attractable to use it for fast hashing
     * For example, 64x64-bit multiplication can do the same work as 32 shifts and additions